Back to blog

 Claspt is a cross-platform encrypted personal vault that combines markdown note-taking with AES-256-GCM encrypted secret storage.
 Your notes live in portable .md files.
 Your passwords, API keys, credit cards, and anything else sensitive live inside those notes as inline :::secret[Label] blocks that get encrypted on save and decrypted only when you reveal them.
 Nothing on disk is ever plaintext.
 No cloud lock-in, no proprietary format — you can open a Claspt vault in any text editor and still read the prose around your secrets.

-Why the Microsoft Store matters for a security product
+Why the Microsoft Store matters for the install experience

 A purpose-built Store build